Sydney City Tours

 The Blue Mountains are due west from Sydney and they start about 60 kilometres away with the main tourist region of Katoomba and Leura being about 90 kilometres away.
 In my own opinion, yes they are definitely worth visiting if you have time during your visit.
 Their close proximity to Sydney and the unique natural beauty and diversity of this region makes them a perfect day trip.

-The short answer for this in my opinion is yes.
-Scenic World gives you the opportunity to experience an entirely different aspect of the Blue Mountains.
-It allows you to descend from the clifftops down into the deep Jamison Valley below and enjoy its unique micro climate.
+The short answer for this in my opinion is yes, particularly for families with younger children or people with limited mobility.
+Scenic World allows you to experience an entirely different aspect of the Blue Mountains.
+You will descend from the clifftops down into the deep Jamison Valley below and enjoy its unique micro climate.
 You may or may not find the coal mining history interesting but for me the real reason to add this into your itinerary is for the cool climate rainforest below, for the chance to enjoy some beautiful short walks (on boardwalks or on trails for the more adventurous) and to potentially meet one of the most intriguing local creatures, the Superb Lyrebird.
 When the weather closes in, which being mountains it can do, it also provides an opportunity to get you under the clouds and into some better visibility.

 Many Blue Mountains day trip itineraries will offer this as part of the day as it is en route to the Blue Mountains and can be easily visited on the way there or the way back to Sydney.
 Personally I like to ask my own guests whether they plan to visit other similar zoos during their stay and make the decision based on that.
 For anyone with limited time during their visit, Featherdale is a great inclusion and gives access to an array of Australian native animals such as koalas, kangaroos, emus, crocodiles, wombats and many others.
 If you plan on visiting Taronga Zoo or other zoos during your stay then you may prefer to spend more of your day enjoying being immersed in the mountains.

-In my opinion, absolutely.
-This is an excellent presentation that only goes for 25 minutes yet gives you an excellent introduction to Aboriginal culture and history, with music, dance, story.
+This is an interesting presentation that only goes for 25 minutes yet gives you an excellent introduction to Aboriginal culture and history, with music, dance, story.
 The local tribes are thought to have been in the Blue Mountains area for over 20,000 years so this is a great inclusion for anyone who wants to have a well informed experience.
 Great option especially if the weather is wet or wild during your visit.
 You can read more by clicking Waradah Aboriginal Show.
+(As of mid 2018 this show has been changed to a general Australian history theme but still has sections dedicated to indigenous culture)

 Not at all.
 There are operators of all shapes and sizes and many of them have very little experience with the Blue Mountains as a destination.
 If you choose a bigger bus or coach to tour in then you can expect that your visit will be limited to only the very touristy areas, as these are the only places that larger vehicles can access.
 If you want to enjoy a well balanced itinerary that shows you the best of the busier spots but also gets you away from the crowds to discover the lesser known secret spots then the best option is to choose a small or private tour.
 Private tours particularly can be tailored to suit your interests, tastes and fitness levels and will always give you the best experience.
 Click the following link to book a Blue Mountains private tour with me.